JoWestermann/smolyax/paper/paper.md

 ---
-title: 'jax-smolyak: A HPC-capable implementation of the Smolyak interpolation operator'
+title: 'jax-smolyak: A high-performance implementation of the Smolyak interpolation operator'
 tags:
   - Python
   - JAX